dodeleye99/accelerated-cpp/6_Analysis/README.md

 4) **palindrone.cpp** consists of a function that uses standard library algoirthms to easily determine whether a string is a palindrome (spelled the same way front to back and back to front).

-5) **find_urls.cpp** uses standard library algorithms to extract from a string all the substrings that match the format of a URL.
+5) **url_finder** uses standard library algorithms to extract from a string all the substrings that match the format of a URL.

 ### New Concepts:
 * Defining a function which has a function of an established type an argument